pchiorean/Indentz/docs/README.md

 <span id="tsv">**Data files:**</span> Several scripts get their input from external TSV files, first looking for a _local_ one (in the current folder or the parent folder of the active document), then a _default_ one (on the desktop, next to the running script, or in the **Indentz** root).
 They also match local files starting with `_`, which take precedence.

-These data files are regular TSVs with several non-standard features:
+These TSV data files have several non-standard features that will confuse Excel et al.:

 - Blank lines are ignored; everything after a `#` is ignored (comments);
 - The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) with [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) when creating/editing TSVs);